 Tate & NHS Test & Trace

-Please note that in efforts to assist with combating Covid-19 your information (including your name and contact details which may include your email and/or contact number) may be shared with a legitimate public health authority for the purposes of the 'NHS Test & Trace' contact tracing scheme.
+Please note that in efforts to assist with combating Covid-19 your information (which may include your name, email address, address and contact number) may be shared with a legitimate public health authority for the purposes of the 'NHS Test & Trace' contact tracing scheme.
 We will only share your information if requested in the interests of keeping staff at Tate & the public safe and to assist in containing any outbreaks.
 Any sharing of your data will be done securely & safely.

 More information about how your information will be used and protected once shared is available on the NHS Test & Trace website.
 The UK Government has stated that NHS Test and Trace service will handle all data according to the highest ethical and security standards and ensure it is used only for the purposes of protecting public health, including minimising the transmission of COVID-19.

 If you have any concerns, please contact firstname.lastname@example.org.